The Groundhog vs. the 2020 Temperature Record: Keeping Score

-[From NOAA] In Gobbler’s Knoboff, Pennsylvania, at the crack of dawn Saturday morning, the nation’s most famous groundhog Punxsutawney Phil did not see his shadow, forecasting spring’s early arrival, accordingly to longstanding folklore.
+[Written from NOAA and NOAA NCEI] In Gobbler’s Knob, Pennsylvania, at the crack of dawn Tuesday morning, the nation’s most famous groundhog Punxsutawney Phil saw his shadow, meaning six more weeks of winter, accordingly to longstanding folklore.

-In 2019, Phil forecast a “short winter” when he did not see his shadow and predicted an early spring.
-In fact, the contiguous United States saw below-average temperatures in both February and March of last year.
+In 2020, Phil forecast a “short winter” when he did not see his shadow and predicted an early spring.
+In fact, the contiguous United States saw above-average temperatures in both February and March of last year.

-The average contiguous U.S. temperature during February was 32.0°F, 1.8°F below the 20th century average.
-This ranked among the coldest third of the 125-year period of record and was the coolest February since 2010.
+The average contiguous U.S. temperature during February 2020 was 36.2°F, 2.3°F above the twentieth-century average.
+This ranked among the warmest one-third of the 126-year period of record.

 Phil’s First Forecast